maubuz/2W6-Notes/docs/wk8/cascade.md

 It is possible to control an element's inheritance by using the following CSS values:

-- `inherit`: use the same value as the parent.
+- `inherit` - use the same value as the parent.
-- `initial`: use the default values set by the browser.
+- `initial` - use the default values set by the browser.
-- `unset`: reset to it's original value (see table on link above).
+- `unset` - reset to it's original value (see table on link above).

 <br>